Sonu Nigam is Mush.

-Chithra, Sonu Nigam, melody and some mind-blowing table beats – Sandesh Shandilya you deserve a bow for this love ballad that has eternal written all over it.
+Chithra, Sonu Nigam, and some mind-blowing tabla beats – Sandesh Shandilya you deserve a bow for this love ballad that has the word eternal written all over it.
 Another notable angle from this song would be the humming portions.

 8. Behka Diya Hamein (Umrao Jaan)

 Anu Malik’s Umrao Jaan could have been a landmark soundtrack amidst cacophony in 2006.
 If only the film had worked!
 This duet featuring Sonu Nigam with Alka Yagnik has chemistry dripping out of seams.
 Javed Akhtar’s poetry brims with old-world charm and Sonu’s voice is beyond belief.

 He sings, “Tumne yeh kis makaam pe, pahuncha diya hamein….”

 9. Kal Nau Baje (Shortkut – The Con Is On)